Skip to content

 Prints a full stack trace for errors on the console.

-This parameter could be also configured by setting DQO_CORE_PRINT_STACK_TRACE environment variable.
+This parameter can also be configured by setting the DQO_CORE_PRINT_STACK_TRACE environment variable.

 --dqo.default-time-zone

 Default time zone name used to convert the server's local dates to a local time in a time zone that is relevant for the user.
 Use official IANA time zone names.
-When the parameter is not configured, DQO uses the local time zone of the host running the application.
-The time zone could be reconfigured at a user settings level.
+When the parameter is not configured, DQOps uses the local time zone of the host running the application.
+The time zone can be reconfigured at a user settings level.

-This parameter could be also configured by setting DQO_DEFAULT_TIME_ZONE environment variable.
+This parameter can also be configured by setting the DQO_DEFAULT_TIME_ZONE environment variable.

 --dqo.docker.user-home.allow-unmounted

-When running DQO in a docker container, allow DQO user home folder to be initialized inside the container's filesystem if the folder hasn't been mounted to an external volume.
+When running DQOps in a docker container, allow DQOps user home folder to be initialized inside the container's filesystem if the folder hasn't been mounted to an external volume.

-This parameter could be also configured by setting DQO_DOCKER_USER_HOME_ALLOW_UNMOUNTED environment variable.
+This parameter can also be configured by setting the DQO_DOCKER_USER_HOME_ALLOW_UNMOUNTED environment variable.

 --dqo.home

-Overrides the path to the DQO system home (DQO_HOME).
+Overrides the path to the DQOps system home (DQO_HOME).
 The default DQO_HOME contains the definition of built-in data quality sensors, rules and libraries.

-This parameter could be also configured by setting DQO_HOME environment variable.
+This parameter can also be configured by setting the DQO_HOME environment variable.

 --dqo.incidents.check-histogram-size